EstDavid/lijr/README.md

 A timeline feature allows the user to get a general view of how they have felt or what kinds of things have happened at a certain moment in their life.

-An AI feature generates triggering questions for the user to journal about, as well as evaluate their emotional state based on what they write.

 ## Tech Stack

 ### Frontend